 I, Eliot I. Bernstein, am the pro se plaintiff in the above entitled action, and respectfully move this court to issue an order

-striking the filings of defendant and reopen case pursuant to Rule 12(f), Fed.R.Civ.P
+striking the filings of defendants and reopen case pursuant to Rule 12(f), Fed.R.Civ.P

 granting a new trial pursuant to Rule 59, Fed.R.Civ.P.